 - Fever or flu

 - Urinary tract infections

 Novant Health PrimeCare Express locations can be a fast, more affordable option when you want to be seen quickly for minor injuries and illnesses.
 We’re open seven days a week to see children and adults, usually with little wait.
 Just walk right in for treatment of conditions ranging from strep throat to sports injuries.
 They can also provide services like flu shots and pre-sports physicals.

-Find the PrimeCare or PrimeCare Express location nearest you »
+Find the urgent care or express care location nearest you »

 Chest pain center